vanheeringen-lab/gimme-analysis/README.md

 # Three examples of using GimmeMotifs

-This repository holds the analysis code for the results in the following manuscript:

 This repository contains the analysis code of the manuscript describing the 2018 release of GimmeMotifs, an analysis framework for transcription factor motif analysis.
 The manuscript is available on [biorRxiv](TODO) as a preprint and can be cited as:

 > [**GimmeMotifs: an analysis framework for transcription factor motif analysis**](TODO) <br>